 Based on each child's reading level, fluency, comprehension, overall ability, and age, the class coordinator will make recommendations for a class that would work best for the individual child.
 Assignment to classes also takes into account parent and child availability and preferred days/times.

 Students will be provided with an individualized program based on their needs and learning style (both in the classroom and at home).
-This program can include focus in the following areas:
+This program can include a focus on the following areas: